 Growing in sales and marketing is a mental game

 Tiffani recently published the Wall Street Journal Bestseller ‘Growth IQ’.
 Her story opens doors for new ideas and new actions.
-The book is about growing business and a must-read for business owners as well as sales and marketing professionals.
-Tiffany wanted the title to be short, one or two-words only: “I didn’t want to use the word ‘Sales’ in the title, as I felt it would be too limiting.
+The book is about growing business and is a must-read for business owners as well as sales and marketing professionals.
+Tiffany wanted the title to be short, one or two words only: “I didn’t want to use the word ‘Sales’ in the title, as I felt it would be too limiting.
 For me the word ‘Growth’ is a way to encapsulate all sorts of topics and the word ‘IQ’ supports the fact that I believe growth is a thinking game more than anything else.”

 Need help with internal adoption?

 “We have no control of information consumption anymore”

 In the context of growth, the biggest game-changer in the past years is about leveling the playing field of buyers to real-time information.
 Information is everywhere.
 Tiffani used to be a sales rep and sales manager herself.
 She explains: “We have no control of information consumption anymore; ultimately it is a matter of what can we take off our plates that customers can do themselves.
 Cases, webinars, demos, it can all be found online without the need of a sales rep.”

 Tiffani describes MARTech as another game-changer: “We have also seen a shift in IT spending.
 CMO’s today are gradually spending more on IT than the IT organization.
 Digital Marketing has claimed a much bigger role in customer-facing technologies.”